Understanding Missouri Medicaid Planning

 Crisis Medicaid Planning Vs. Non-Crisis Medicaid Planning in Missouri

-If long-term care is not immediate and you have started the process of planning for the future chance of needing long-term care in your home or a nursing home, this is known as non-crisis planning.
-This type of planning is the most effective way to protect your assets from being spent down by the high cost of care.
-It also can lead to saving your loved ones from the additional stress of watching your assets dwindle while you seek healthcare options in Missouri.
+If long-term care is not immediate and you have started the process of planning for the future chance of needing Missouri long-term care in your home or a nursing home, this is known as non-crisis planning.
+This type of planning is the most effective way to protect your assets from being spent down by Missouri’s high cost of care.
+It also can lead to saving your loved ones from the additional stress of watching your assets dwindle while you seek healthcare options in Joplin County, Green County, and surrounding Missouri areas.

 The Law Firm of Christopher W. Dumm is here to help you and your loved ones understand Estate Planning, Elder Law, Probate, Special Needs Planning, Tax Planning, and Business Planning.
 We welcome you to contact our Joplin and Springfield, Missouri offices to learn more about how we can help meet your Medicaid planning needs.